Table of Contents

 What are Washington Jail Records?

-Washington jail records are the forms and papers that are filled out on each inmate in the system.
+Washington jail inmate search records are the forms and papers that are filled out on each inmate in the system.
 Intake paperwork, moves to new facilities, visitor logs, medical history, court documents are just some of what is kept in each inmates criminal file.
-Washington jail records are updated frequently and shared among all branches of law enforcement, and some are even available to the public.
+Washington inmate search records are updated frequently and shared among all branches of law enforcement, and some are even available to the public.
 These records follow each inmate from arrest all the way through parole appearances.

 Criminal Justice Quick Facts